 Deltamethrin bioassays

 All bioassays were performed by exposing replicates of 20-25 three days-old non-blood-fed adults to deltamethrin impregnated filter papers following the standard WHO procedure, with mortality being recorded 24h after insecticide exposure (WHO, 2022).
-Different doses and exposure times were used according to the nature of the mosquito tested (susceptibility status, sex, use of enzymatic inhibitor) in order to maximise the mortality variations . ioassay assessing the resistance level of the different lines was were performed on females using 10 replicates per line and a dose of 0.05% deltamethrin for 40 min.
-The involvement of P450s in the resistance phenotype was assessed by females exposed or not to 4% piperonyl butoxide (PBO) for 1h prior to deltamethrin a dose of 0.03% deltamethrin for 30 min. investigate the mode of inheritance of resistanceperformed on males and females obtained from the susceptible Bora-Bora line and the resistant IR0F line together with F1 and F2 individuals obtained from reciprocal crosses (see below). exposure conditions were 0.03% deltamethrin for 30 min for females and 0.015% deltamethrin for 25 min. ioassays used for monitoring the resistance level of the selected and non-selected lines experimental evolution were performed on 5 to 7 replicates per line per generation using a dose of 0.03% deltamethrin for 1h.
+Different insecticide doses and exposure times were used according to the nature of the experiment and the mosquito tested (susceptibility status, sex, use of enzymatic inhibitor or not) in order to keep mortality in the dynamic range and maximise mortality variations between conditions.
+The bioassays used for assessing the resistance level of the different lines presented in Table 1 were performed on females using 10 replicates per line and a dose of 0.05% deltamethrin for 40 min.
+The involvement of P450s in the resistance phenotype presented in Figure 1 was assessed by bioassays on 5 replicates of females exposed or not to 4% piperonyl butoxide (PBO) for 1h prior to deltamethrin exposure using a dose of 0.03% deltamethrin for 30 min.
+Bioassays used to investigate the mode of inheritance of resistance presented in Supplementary Figure 1 were performed on males and females obtained from the susceptible Bora-Bora line and the resistant IR0F line together with F1 and F2 individuals obtained from each reciprocal crosses (see below).
+As males and females naturally show different tolerance to insecticides and F1/F2 individuals were expected to be more susceptible than IR0F individuals, deltamethrin exposure conditions were accordingly (0.03% deltamethrin for 30 min for females and 0.015% deltamethrin for 25 min).
+Finally, bioassays used for monitoring the resistance level of the selected and non-selected lines through the experimental evolution experiment presented in Figure 5 were performed on 5 to 7 replicates per line per generation using a dose of 0.03% deltamethrin for 1h.

-Controlled cross and association studies
+Controlled crosses and association studies